mitre/atomic/README.md

 - ART tests only specify techniques they address.
 This plugin creates a mapping and import abilities under the corresponding tactic.
 Yet sometimes multiple tactics are a match, and we do not know which one the test addresses.
 This will be fixed in the future thanks to the ATT&CK sub-techniques.
 As of now, we use a new tactic category called "multiple".

+## Known issues
+- When a command/cleanup expands over multiple lines with one of them being a comment, it messes up the whole command/cleanup (as we reduce multiple lines into one with semi-colons).

 ## Acknowledgements

 - [Atomic Red Team](https://github.com/redcanaryco/atomic-red-team)